 Figure and Table Captions

+Figure 1: A. Proportion of heart transplant patients who had acute circulatory support between 1998 and 2014.
+B. Type of acute circulatory support over time.

-Figure 1: Time trend of mortality rate by presence of acute circulatory support prior to transplantation
+Figure 2: Time trend of mortality rate by presence of acute circulatory support prior to transplantation between 1998 and 2014

-Figure 2: Time trend of renal failure rate by presence of acute circulatory support prior to transplantation
+Figure 3: Time trend of renal failure rate by presence of acute circulatory support prior to transplantation between 1998 and 2014

-Figure 3: Time trend of stroke rate by presence of acute circulatory support prior to transplantation
+Figure 4: Time trend of stroke rate by presence of acute circulatory support prior to transplantation between 1998 and 2014

 Table 1: Baseline characteristics of patients who underwent cardiac transplant from 1998 to 2014, stratified by use of acute mechanical support prior to transplantation